LincaMarius/ISAP-1_Logisim_Simulation/README.md

 where I optimized the SAP-1 computer to create the ISAP-1 computer.

-## ISAP-1 TTL version 1.0
+## ISAP-1 version 1.0
-The Structure of the ISAP-1 version 1.0 computer is:
+The Structure of the ISAP-1 computer version 1.0 is:

 ![ Figure 1 ](/Pictures/Figure1.png)

-The block diagram of the Central Processing Unit of the ISAP-1 computer version 1.0 is:
+The Block Diagram of the Central Processing Unit of the ISAP-1 computer version 1.0 is:

 ![ Figure 2 ](/Pictures/Figure2.png)

-In order to simulate the SAP-1 computer using the Logisim program, we must design each individual module that makes up the SAP-1 computer.
+In order to simulate the SAP-1 computer using the Logisim software, we must design each individual module that makes up the SAP-1 computer.

 For this purpose we must use the detailed block diagram of the SAP-1 computer which is presented in the following figure.